CYBER TROOPERS VIRTUAL-ON ORATORIO TANGRAM V0.800 1999.12.09 (to check) Dreamcast prototype.

 You can download it below:

-Really special prototypes (big differences, early, weird builds etc.): Guilty Gear X Dreamcast - Dead or Alive II Dreamcast - PlanetWeb Browser Sonic Dreamcast - Virtual-On Oratorio Tangram Dreamcast - Spirit of Speed Dreamcast - Re-Volt Dreamcast - Phantasy Star Online Dreamcast - Bangai-O Dreamcast - F1 Racing Championship Dreamcast -Monaco Grand Prix Dreamcast -Rayman 2: The Great Escape Dreamcast - San Francisco Rush 2049 Dreamcast -Speed Devils Dreamcast -Wacky Races Dreamcast -Sega Worldwide Soccer 2000 Dreamcast -Spawn The Demons Hand Dreamcast
+Really special prototypes (big differences, early builds, weird ones etc.) : Guilty Gear X Dreamcast - Dead or Alive II Dreamcast - PlanetWeb Browser Sonic Dreamcast - Virtual-On Oratorio Tangram Dreamcast - Spirit of Speed Dreamcast - Re-Volt Dreamcast - Phantasy Star Online Dreamcast - Bangai-O Dreamcast - F1 Racing Championship Dreamcast - Monaco Grand Prix Dreamcast - Rayman 2: The Great Escape Dreamcast - San Francisco Rush 2049 Dreamcast - Speed Devils Dreamcast - Wacky Races Dreamcast - Sega Worldwide Soccer 2000 Dreamcast - Spawn The Demons Hand Dreamcast - Evil Twin Dreamcast